 Best for: Being roused from sleep by the sound of the 3rd costliest watch in the world.

 2. Graff Diamonds The Fascination: $40 million

-Occupying second place in our rundown of the most expensive watches in the world, The Fascination is the work of Graff Diamonds, a British jeweller brand known for acquiring and polishing some of the world’s most famous diamonds.
+Occupying the second place in our rundown of the most expensive watches in the world, The Fascination is the work of Graff Diamonds, a British jeweler brand known for acquiring and polishing some of the world’s most famous diamonds.

 This timepiece consists of 152.96 carats of white diamonds and a 38-carat pear-shaped diamond dial in the middle, which can also be worn as a ring.
 A convertible watch means double bang for your buck—all $40 million of it.

 Best for: Gems and jewels galore for big spenders with a penchant for bling.

 The most expensive watch ever made is another Graff Diamonds creation.
 The Hallucination is, as the name suggests, truly breathtaking and brilliantly fantastical.

 Featuring a kaleidoscopic array of 110 carats of different colored diamonds in a range of different cuts, set into a platinum bracelet, The Hallucination brings high fashion to the world of Horlogerie.
 About as far from a tactical watch as you can get, it’s almost easy to forget this piece’s timekeeping capabilities, but there is a tiny dial in the center of all that sparkle.